 She has a teaching degree from Fairmont State University, a master’s degree in counseling and an Education Specialist degree in Curriculum & Instruction.

-Karen Tankersley, a long time veteran of public school service, resides in Phoenix, Arizona where she works with school districts across the U.S. on school improvement, reading and professional development activities.
-Karen has an extensive background in language and language acquisition and has a BA in French and a minor in German and English.
+Karen Tankersley, a long time educator, resides in Phoenix, Arizona where she works with school districts across the U.S. on school improvement and professional development activities.
+Karen has an extensive background in curriculum, assessment, effective instruction and leadership.
 She also holds a Bachelor of Arts in English, a Master of Arts in reading, and a Ph.D. in Educational Leadership.
 She has endorsements in special education and gifted education.

-Karen has teaching experience at all grades from 2 – 12 and is an expert in literacy and school reform.
-Karen spent 10 years in various roles as a classroom teacher, foreign language teacher, reading specialist and a teacher of the gifted and talented.
+Karen has teaching experience at all grades from 2 through the post-graduate level and is an expert in literacy, curriculum and school reform.
 She served for 13 years as a principal in schools recognized nationally for their outstanding achievement and high academic performance.
 She also served 7 years as Assistant Superintendent of Academic Services in several public and charter districts where she supervised special education services and trained teachers in meeting the needs of all students in the general education classroom.